Lost-Outpost/Telsera/HELP.md

 ## My field of view is now super zoomed in after an OStim scene.
 How do I fix it?

 Open the console via <kbd>'</kbd>.
 Type the following: <kbd>fov 90</kbd> and you will be set! press <kbd>'</kbd> again to close the console.

+## Help!
+My character is a floating head!
+What do I do?

+This can happen if you tried the keybind to customize your character's genitals and you picked one of the "Vagina - X" options.
+Next time you go in-game, re-open the TNG genital menu via <kbd>K</kbd> and be sure to select **RESET SIZE** next time you're prompted to select a size.
+Visual intructions and more information can be found <a href="https://github.com/Lost-Outpost/Telsera/blob/main/GAMEPLAY.md#tng-customization">here in the Gameplay Guide</a>.

+## Help!
+My character's dick has texture mismatching!
+What do I do?

+This can happen if you tried the keybind to customize your character's genitals and you picked one of the "TRX Futanari" options.
+Unfortunately, at Telsera's v1.0.0 release, there is no mod to blend the texture setups (ie. Reverie + Tempered Skins clashing against TRX's custom textures).
+Eventually, depending on how permissions go, I will try to blend the dick for a -seamless- (hehe) experience.
+It's on my to-do list!

+## What difficulty is recommended to play Telsera at?

+That's completely up to you! **The default is set to Adept**, however, it boils down to your own preference in the end.
+Steps on how to adjust the difficulty can be found in the Gameplay portion of the readme!

 ## Is there support for ultrawide setups?